x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md

     2. In the **Select a server** dialog that opens, select the Mailbox server you want to configure and then click **Add**.
 After you've added all of the Mailbox servers that you want to configure, click **OK**.

     3. **Enter the domain name you will use with your external Mailbox servers**: Enter the external domain that you want to apply (for example, mail.contoso.com).
-When you're finshed, lick **Save**.
+When you're finished, click **Save**.

 Some organizations use a unique Outlook on the web FQDN to protect against future changes to the underlying server FQDN.
 Many organizations use owa.contoso.com for their Outlook on the web FQDN instead of mail.contoso.com.
 If you want to configure a unique Outlook on the web FQDN, do the following steps.
 This checklist assumes you have configured a unique Outlook on the web FQDN.